 There has been exciting progress with respect to building MrNISC protocols from standard assumptions.
 Benhamouda and Lin [BL20] constructed such a protocol for all efficiently computable functionalities relying on the SXDH assumption in asymmetric bilinear groups.
-In followup concurrent works, Ananth et al. [AJJM21] and Benhamouda et al. [BJKL21] obtained the same result but relying on Learning With Errors (LWE).
-All of the aforementioned results achieve semi-malicious security-a strengthening of semi-honest security wherein the adversary is allowed to choose its random tape arbitrarily, but otherwise must follow the prescribed protocol.
+In two concurrent follow-up works, Ananth et al. [AJJM21] and Benhamouda et al. [BJKL21] obtained MrNISC protocols relying on Learning With Errors (LWE).
+All three papers achieve protocols with semi-malicious security, a slight strengthening of semi-honest security wherein the adversary is allowed to choose its random tape arbitrarily, but otherwise must follow the prescribed protocol.
+The work of [BL20] also showed how to achieve malicious security, where the protocol must be private and resilient even in the presence of parties which deviate arbitrarily from the protocol specification.